 Where will the stock go from here?

-Being fairly priced, the stock’s trajectory very much depends on the company’s execution.
-Can it maintain its pricing power?
+As mentioned before, investors must keep an eye on the following key questions.
+Can NVDA maintain its pricing power?
 Can it further boost its economies of scale?
 And, can it beat analyst expectations quarter after quarter?

 The next earnings calls will deliver new data points.